-The Laboratory of Physical Organic Chemistry at IOS features state-of-the-art equipment and high level expertise in nuclear magnetic resonance (NMR), X-ray diffraction, masspectrometry, electrochemistry, electron paramagnetic resonance (EPR), surface plasmon resonance (SPR) and isothermal titration calorimetry (ITC) to perform studies of the molecular structure and its relationships to chemical reactivity, (bio)physical properties and biological activity of organic compounds.
-Research activities in many diverse fields are mainly aimed at facilitating drug discovery efforts in the institute and include structural studies of small molecules by NMR, masspectrometry and X-ray diffraction, structural studies of biological macromolecules (proteins and DNA) by NMR, protein-small molecule binding studies by NMR, SPR and ITC, pharmacokinetic and metabolic studies by masspectrometry, mechanistic studies of redox reactions and electrochemical synthesis as well as studies of free radicals in animal tissues by EPR etc.
+The Laboratory of Physical Organic Chemistry at IOS features state-of-the-art equipment and high-level expertise in nuclear magnetic resonance (NMR), X-ray diffraction, mass spectrometry, electrochemistry, electron paramagnetic resonance (EPR), surface plasmon resonance (SPR), and isothermal titration calorimetry (ITC) to perform studies of the molecular structure and its relationships to chemical reactivity, (bio)physical properties and biological activity of organic compounds.
+Research activities in many diverse fields are mainly aimed at facilitating drug discovery efforts in the institute and include structural studies of small molecules by NMR, mass spectrometry and X-ray diffraction, structural studies of biological macromolecules (proteins and DNA) by NMR, protein-small molecule binding studies by NMR, SPR and ITC, pharmacokinetic and metabolic studies by mass spectrometry, mechanistic studies of redox reactions and electrochemical synthesis as well as studies of free radicals in animal tissues by EPR, etc.

 Petrova M., Muhamadejev R., Vigante B., Cekavicus B., Plotniece A., Duburs G. and Liepinsh E. Intramolecular C-H•••O Hydrogen Bonding in 1,4-Dihydropyridine Derivatives.
 Molecules (2011) 16: 8041-8052.
 DOI